Simontwice/MagnusData/README.md

 The data included in this dataset is mostly untyped, meaning that there is little information about the objects referenced in the statement or premise statements.
 Adding type information would be a valuable contribution.

 ### Citation
-If you use this dataset in your research, please cite the associated arXiv paper (TODO: add citation).
+If you use this dataset in your research, please cite the associated arXiv paper: (Magnushammer: A Transformer-based Approach to Premise Selection)[https://arxiv.org/abs/2303.04488]

 ### Acknowledgements
 We would like to express our gratitude to the following individuals and organizations for their contributions to this project: